 - In FY 2023, the Police Department purchased Flock cameras and traffic devices with ARPA funds.
 In FY 2024, the department will implement these devices.
 The department is leveraging technology to supplement staff resources. - In FY 2023, the City implemented phase 1 of the compensation study to increase Police and Fire pay in efforts to recruit and retain high quality employees.
-In the FY 2024 budget, the second phase is proposed.
+In the FY 2024 budget, the second phase is budgeted for a January 1, 2024 effective date.